amingilani/rti/README.md

 # RTI data

-This is a repository of raw RTI requests, responses, appeals and the information I've received through them.
+This is a repository of RTI requests, responses, appeals and the information I've received through them.

-Personal information is redacted, and text has been scanned through OCR.
+Personal information is redacted, and text has been processed through OCR software where applicable.

 ## Requests

-Each request is marked by a unique ID.
+Each request is filed by a unique ID and has 3 types of files:

++ Request: All correspondence exchanged with the public information officer
++ Appeal: All correspondence with the Information Commission if an appeal was filed
++ Information: If information is received

 ### 9449

-PTA's Class Licensing and Registration Regulations, 2007 as amended up to 4 April 2016
+PTA's Class Licensing and Registration Regulations, 2007 as amended up to 4 April 2016.

+**Status:** Information received

 ### 9449

 The Gazette of Pakistan, requested from the Department of Stationary and Forms.

+**Status:** Appeal successful, awaiting information

 ## Tools